Household Products That Can Damage Your Stone Surfaces

 • How do I remove organic stains from stone surfaces?

 Organic stains, such as those caused by coffee, wine, or food, should be treated with a specialised stain remover.
-Please avoid using abrasive cleaners, as they can cause further damage.
+Avoid using abrasive cleaners, as they can cause further damage.

 Yes, hydrogen peroxide can cause discolouration and etching on natural stone, particularly on porous surfaces like marble and sandstone.
 It is best to consult a stone supplier or professional team for advice on safe cleaning methods tailored to your particular stone.